Chicago Wrongful Death Lawyers

 What steps will a wrongful death lawyer take to prove a case?

-While every case is different, in general, an attorney will analyze pertinent evidence, including police reports, information provided by any witnesses, medical records, etc. Keep in mind, the type and manner of death that occurred may dictate what type of evidence is available to prove a wrongful death claim.
+While every case is different, a dedicated wrongful death attorney will generally analyze pertinent evidence, including police reports, information provided by any witnesses, medical records, etc. Keep in mind that the type and manner of death that occurred may dictate what type of evidence is available to prove a wrongful death claim.

 Do I have to hire an attorney to file a wrongful death lawsuit?